asgaardlab/done-20-markos-dota2_win_prediction-code/README.md

 ## General Questions

-If you have any question or suggestion, please contact the repository owner at markosviggiato[at]gmail.com
+If you have any question or suggestion, please contact the repository developer at markosviggiato[at]gmail.com

 [https://markosviggiato.github.io/](https://markosviggiato.github.io/)